Contraband (American Civil War): Use of the term

 One of the first uses of the term by the press is Thomas Nast's illustration "Contraband of War" published in the New York Illustrated News, June 15, 1861.
 General Butler is depicted with "contraband" clutching his leg while holding the "Southern villain" at bay.

 General Butler's written statements and communications with the War Department requesting guidance on the issue of fugitive slaves did not use the term "contraband."
 As late as August 9, 1861, he used the term "slaves" for fugitives who had come to Fort Monroe.
 Gen. Butler did not pay these men wages for work that they began to undertake, and he continued to refer to them as "slaves."
 On August 10, 1861, Acting Master William Budd of the gunboat USS Resolute first used the term in an official US military record.
 On September 25, 1861, the Secretary of the Navy Gideon Welles issued a directive to give "persons of color, commonly known as contrabands", in the employment of the Union Navy pay at the rate of $10 per month and a full day's ration.
 Three weeks later, the Union Army followed suit, paying male "contrabands" at Fort Monroe $8 a month and females $4, specific to that command.

 In August, the US Congress passed the Confiscation Act of 1861, which declared that any property used by the Confederate military, including enslaved people, could be confiscated by Union forces.
 The next March, its Act Prohibiting the Return of Slaves forbade returning enslaved persons to Confederate enslavers, whether private citizens or the Confederate military.
+On January 1, 1863 the Emancipation Proclamation permanently freed "all persons held as slaves within any State, or designated part of a State, the people whereof shall then be in rebellion against the United States shall be then, thenceforward, and forever free".
+All contrabands were freed by the proclamation, though for most people enslaved under Confederate control, full emancipation did not take place until the Thirteenth Amendment to the United States Constitution, which abolished slavery except as punishment for a crime, was ratified on December 6, 1865.